fhswf/MLPro/doc/docs/_build/html/_sources/instructions/contribution.rst.txt

 or any kind of improvements.

-You can directly contribute on our public `GitHub's repository <https://github.com/fhswf/MLPro.git>`_ or reach us per email mlpro@fh-swf.de.
+You can directly contribute on our public `GitHub's repository <https://github.com/fhswf/MLPro.git>`_ or reach us per email mlpro@listen.fh-swf.de.